joshdales/tiny-mile-fe/README.md

 ### E2E Tests

 If you want run the e2e tests make sure that the dev server is running as well.
+You can also run just the E2E tests through the cli with `npm run test-e2e`.